 “Hungry Horse | Big Value Pub Family Favourites.”

-Hungry Horse is for hungry families with a large appetite and a small budget.
-We don’t have one locally to us, but we went to review one close to Herne Bay and what an experience that was.
+Hungry Horse is for hungry families with a large appetite and, according to our waitress, “a small budget”.
+We don’t have one locally to us, but we went to review one close to Herne Bay while visiting my Mum, and what an experience that was.

-An hour passes after our near-death experience, and our food still isn’t here.
-One bottle of wine between the three of us done, the children climbing the walls from the insatiable noise from the screaming kids and foul-mouthed parents attempting to “parent” them.
+An hour passes after our near-death wasp experience, and our food still isn’t here.
+One bottle of wine between the three of us complete, the children are now climbing the walls in boredom.
+And we are slowly sinking into our seats from the insatiable noise and zero customer service.

-Another 40 minutes pass.
-No food.
-I contact the only teenage waitress walking the green mile of hell currently, and she agrees that service is “particularly slow this evening” and will check with the “cooker” to see what is going on – I think she means chef unless there is a talking oven in the kitchen.
+Another 40 minutes pass, yet still, no food.
+I contact the attention of the only teenage waitress walking the green mile of hell in the restaurant, and she agrees that service is “particularly slow this afternoon” and will check with the “cooker” to see what is going on.
+I think she means chef unless there is a talking oven in the kitchen.
+But who knows.

-The manager comes back to profusely apologise, but yet again, our order hasn’t been put through the till.
+The manager comes back to apologise profusely, but yet again, cannot explain why our order hasn’t been put through the till and he is investigating what is going on.
 At this point, Austyn wakes up screaming.
-He wants his milk and the joyous staff refuse to heat his bottle.
-Then our meal turns up.
-Cold.
+He wants his milk, and the joyous staff refuse to heat his bottle.
+We start to gather our things to leave and then, all of a sudden, our meal turns up.
+It’s cold and some of the chips are still frozen.

-I’m pretty sure it was dog food.
+I’m pretty sure the meat was dog food.
 I can’t be sure.
-But we left that place as quick as we could and got a lovely Chinese take away in the comfort of Mums cosy bungalow.
+But it certainly resembled it.
+We left that place as quick as we could and instead got a lovely Chinese take away from Yantze in Swalecliff, enjoying it in the comfort of Mums cosy bungalow.

-***I’ve saved you the nightmares of any photographic evidence due to health reasons***
+***I’ve saved you the nightmares of any photographic evidence due to health reasons.
+Well, to be honest, I was so angry and attempting to control 3 children, I didn’t even think of taking any!***